aysukaymak/machine_learning_specialization/README.md

 5. **Model Evaluation**: Assessing the performance of the polynomial regression model.

 6. **Feature Scaling Importance**: Understanding why feature scaling is crucial, particularly in the context of feature engineering.

+# Classification and Logistic Regression Lab

+This Jupyter Notebook provides an optional yet insightful exploration into the realms of classification, drawing a comparison with regression.
+Additionally, it delves into logistic regression, a powerful tool for binary classification tasks.
+The lab guides you through the exploration of the sigmoid function and its application in logistic regression.

+## Overview

+Classification is a fundamental concept in machine learning, and this optional lab aims to highlight its distinctions from regression.
+Additionally, the focus shifts towards logistic regression, a technique employed for binary classification tasks.
+The key objectives of this lab include:

+- **Contrasting Regression and Classification**: Understanding the fundamental differences between regression and classification.

+- **Introduction to Logistic Regression**: Exploring the logistic function (sigmoid function) and its role in logistic regression.

+- **Sigmoid Function Exploration**: Gaining insights into the properties and applications of the sigmoid function.

+- **Logistic Regression Implementation**: Practical implementation of logistic regression for binary classification tasks.

+## Contents

+1. **Regression vs. Classification**: A brief overview of the distinctions between regression and classification in machine learning.

+2. **Logistic Function (Sigmoid)**: Exploration of the sigmoid function, its characteristics, and its significance in logistic regression.

+3. **Introduction to Logistic Regression**: Understanding the concept of logistic regression as a classification technique.

+4. **Sigmoid Function Exploration**: Hands-on examples illustrating the properties and applications of the sigmoid function.

+5. **Logistic Regression Implementation**: Practical implementation of logistic regression using real-world data.